r-xue/pipeline/docs/source/create_docs/readme.md

-The orginal script `create_docs.py` was written by J. Masters and located under pipeline/doc.
+The original script `create_docs.py` was written by J. Masters and located under pipeline/doc.

-Some small modifcations have since been made and the generation of task-related .rsthas been integrated into `make taskdocs`.
+Small modifications have since been made and the production of task-related .rst files has been integrated into `make taskdocs`.